debenol1/covercard/README.md

 	USER       PID       1 48 18:27 ?
 00:00:01 java -jar /DESTINATION_PATH/ccid/ccid.jar /tmp

-To stop or restart the program execute the following:

-	/DESTINATION_FOLDER/ccid/ccid.sh stop
-	/DESTINATION_FOLDER/ccid/ccid.sh restart

-Altough we have now a startup/shutdown script the process is still evoked manually.
-To get the controller up and running automatically we need to reigster it
+Altough we have now a startup script the process is still evoked manually.
+To get the CCID controller up and running automatically we need to reigster it

 > [!NOTE]
 > If you can't start/stop the application by using the script fix it before proceeding